Courses in this program are Transfer Credit.

 All students who have no prior knowledge of the Japanese language are automatically placed in beginning classes and need not take a placement test.
 All new students entering in September with some competence in Japanese language must take a placement test which is conducted during the university orientation program.

 The ICU academic year is divided into trimesters of approximately eleven weeks each.
-UNC students going to ICU for fall semester will study from early September to late November.
-Students opting to study at ICU for a year will attend from early September to late June.
+UNC students going to ICU for fall semester will attend the autumn term and study from early September to late November.
+Students opting to study at ICU for a year will attend all three trimesters from early September to late June.
 No Japanese Language background is required to study at ICU!
 Students can study Japanese at a variety of intensity levels in addition to taking content courses in regular ICU departments, offered both in Japanese and English.

 (not taught by UNC Faculty): ACTION REQUIRED